loristissino/pam-custom/README.md

 ==========

-This is a collection of instructions and simple example scripts to help customize the login to a Linux box with pam, using libpam-python.
+This is a collection of instructions and simple example scripts to help customize the login to a Linux box with pam, using *libpam-python* and/or *libpam-script*.

+It is a work-in-progress, and new ideas and hints are welcome.

 The instructions and the scripts have been tested with Ubuntu 12.04 LTS.
 Run them at your risk.